sydurand/dfir-orc-config/README.md

 > Configure_x86.cmd
 ```

-Wait seconds... check the output directory (cut and paste out of the
+Wait seconds... check the output directory (cut and paste out of the output directory)
-output directory)

 You can test __DFIR-Orc.exe__ ;)

-.
-Good reading ;)
+- Good reading ;)
 ```
 DFIR-Orc.exe /?
 ```

-.To know archives and commands set
+- To know archives and commands set
 ```
 DFIR-Orc.exe /keys
 ```